ravudet/gardening/schedule.md

 #### 04/05 plant long carrots (square bed in back yard)

 - 1 inch from edge, every 2 inches; 6 inches from edge, every 12 inches; 96 total seeds

-#### 04/05 plant basil (in front of house, 24 inches from driveway, 24 inches from walkway)

-- prune and harvest regularly at 6 inches tall; water every 3 days

 #### 04/10 divide chives (in front of house, 18 inches from grass, 72 inches from driveway)